Caryl Ap Rhys Pryce: First World War

 Pryce returned to Canada and joined the Fort Garry Horse at Winnipeg in 1914, but subsequently transferred in the rank of Lieutenant to the 5th Brigade, Canadian Field Artillery, Humphries stating that 'after ten months training, he sailed with the Canadian Expeditionary Force to England aboard the S.S.
 Irishman, transferring again on arrival to the Royal Field Artillery, attached to the 38th (Welsh) Division, of which his elder brother, Harry, was a General Staff Officer.'

 Pryce was appointed Commanding Officer of 'A' Battery, 119th Field Artillery Brigade, and entered the French theatre of war with his battery in November 1915.
 Ably assisted by Battery Sergeant-Major E. G. Horlock, V.C., who he described in his diary as a 'treasure', Pryce witnessed heavy fighting on the Somme in 1916, when ordered to get his guns into position behind Fricourt, not far from Mametz Wood, one of the objectives of the famous July offensive.
 The day before, when part of his diary was blown away by a piece of German shrapnel, he and two other officers were reconnoitring the German positions at Contalmaison when they came upon an enemy machine-gun position held by 17 Germans - all of whom surrendered to the British officers after a furious exchange of fire.
 By late May 1917, his battery was in position awaiting the assault on Messines, 'but shortly before this began Pryce was hit in the shoulder by a shrapnel burst on 3 June.
 Sufficiently badly wounded to be invalided home, he spent the remainder of the war in command of a Reserve Artillery Brigade at Aldershot.
 Twice mentioned in despatches (London Gazette 4 January 1917 and 23 August 1917 refer), he was gazetted for his D.S.O. on the day he was wounded, an award believed to have stemmed from his earlier capture of the enemy machine-gun post on the Somme.

 Personal life

-He married Ellen Mary Wilkinson, daughter of Thomas Loiseleur Wilkinson and Mary Valentina Alexander, of Neasham Abbey, Durham, in October 1918, in Eastbourne, Sussex.
+He married Ellen Mary Morkill, widow of Lt R.F Morkill, RFC, daughter of Thomas Loiseleur Wilkinson and Mary Valentina Alexander, of Neasham Abbey, Durham, in October 1918, in Eastbourne, Sussex.

 He died on 26 November 1955 at the Cottage Hospital, Cockermouth, Cumberland, England.